Can dogs cry? Do dogs get sad, or is it a health warning sign?

 You may want to consult with your vet if your dog has excessive tear production.
 That could indicate an eye infection or a problem with your dog’s tear ducts.

-There are several possible reasons for the extra lubrication: allergies, a tear duct blockage, a foreign object in the eye, a scratched cornea, or even an infection.
+There are several possible causes of the extra lubrication: allergies, a tear duct blockage, a foreign object in the eye, a scratched cornea, or an infection.

 But wait!

-A recent study suggests that there might be some evidence that dogs can express some emotion through tears.
+A recent study suggests there is evidence that dogs can express emotion through tears.

-Researchers measured how much liquid volume a dog’s eyes produced when reunited with their owner — results demonstrate that tear volume increased during this scenario.
+Researchers measured the volume of tears produced by a dog’s eyes when reunited with its owner; the results showed that tear volume increased in this scenario.

 Side note: as heart-melting as this study’s conclusion is, you should still check with your vet if your pup’s eyes are especially leaky.